derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.03

-Wir sollten also alle bald nur noch Jobs erwarten, die wir nie vorher gemacht haben.
+Wir sollten also alle bald nur noch Jobs **erwarten**, die wir nie vorher gemacht haben.

 At this rate, we should all be expecting to do jobs we've never done before for the rest of our careers.